PoisotLab/website/content/opportunities/_index.md

 and re-emergence, and (ii) changes in species distributions under climate change and the subsequent re-wiring of species interaction networks.

-All positions are fully funded, and come with yearly support for travel, open access publication, and computer equipment.
+All positions are fully funded, and come with yearly support for travel to workshops and conferences, open access publication, and computer equipment.
 All positions also come with free access to [Compute Canada](https://www.computecanada.ca/) infrastructure, including a GPU cluster, and training sessions on advanced research computing.